Skip to main content

 Non-urgent advice: See a GP if:

-• pelvic pain does not go away
+• you have pelvic pain that comes and goes or does not go away

 • you're losing weight without trying to